pion/webrtc/acceptance-tests/README.md

   runner:
     build:
       context: .
-      dockerfile: ./acceptance_tests/infra/playwright/Dockerfile
+      dockerfile: ./acceptance-tests/infra/playwright/Dockerfile
     volumes:
-      - ./acceptance_tests/fubar:/specs
+      - ./acceptance-tests/fubar:/specs
-      - ./acceptance_tests/result:/result
+      - ./acceptance-tests/result:/result
     environment:
       PWOPTS: ${PWOPTS--x}
 ```

-Not that we are mapping `/specs` to `acceptance_tests/fubar` as the first is where the image looks
+Not that we are mapping `/specs` to `acceptance-tests/fubar` as the first is where the image looks
 for specs.
-Once you've added your specs file to `./acceptance_tests/fubar` it will run whener you
+Once you've added your specs file to `./acceptance-tests/fubar` it will run whener you
-`./acceptance_tests/run`.
-In fact, all a sub-directory of acceptance_tests needs is a `lab.yaml` file and the
+`./acceptance-tests/run`.
+In fact, all a sub-directory of acceptance-tests needs is a `lab.yaml` file and the
 run script will try to bring it up.

-If you want to run just fubar you can use `./acceptance_tests/run acceptance_tests/fubar`.
+If you want to run just fubar you can use `./acceptance-tests/run acceptance-tests/fubar`.
 To run a clean build of fubar, ignoring all cache, use `-z`.